 Enclosure

-While 3D printer enclosures are usually meant to help keep heat from escaping the print area when using filaments with a high print temperature, they are an essential safety feature for young users.
+While 3D printer enclosures are usually meant to help keep heat from escaping the print area when using a high printing temperature filament, they are an essential safety feature for young users.

 When it comes to buying a 3D printer for younger kids, getting an enclosed 3D printer or adding an aftermarket enclosure is one of the best things you can do for safety.